travis-ci/docs-travis-ci-com/blog/_posts/2013-11-15-upcoming-build-environment-updates.md

 If you're having any problems after the upgrade, please [file an issue](https://github.com/travis-ci/travis-ci/issues/new) or [contact support](mailto:support@travis-ci.com) directly.

+A big thank you goes to [Gilles Cornu](https://github.com/gildegoma), who's been helping a lot with this upgrade.
+He's contributed one of the biggest features added with this update, the ability to switch PostgreSQL versions.

 Here are all the details on what's new.

 ### Language Updates: